 financial disclosure statements

-Politicians holding elected office on a federal, state and local level often must file financial disclosure statements detailing their personal finances and business interests.
+Politicians running for or holding elected office on a federal, state and local level often must file financial disclosure statements detailing their personal finances and business interests.
 These include information about their sources of income, investments they have, property they own, businesses in which they have a position or interest, and gifts and honorariums they have received.

 The disclosures are required to avoid conflicts of interest by public office holders and so the public can determine if a politician's personal financial interests might be affecting his or her actions as a public official.